11 Yoga Poses To Help You Balance Your Root Chakra

 - Hold the stretch for about 20 seconds, then slowly return to standing.

-The Warrior Pose is also an excellent pose for those looking to burn fat, as it helps increase your heart rate and improve blood flow.
+The Warrior Pose is also excellent for those looking to burn fat, as it helps increase your heart rate and improve blood flow.
 It’s also an excellent choice to build muscle in the legs, arms, and shoulders.

 8. Warrior II